What we care about

 Greenhouse gas emissions

-Greenhouse gas emissions (total GHG) in 2020 amounted to around 193 tonnes of CO2 equivalents.
-Of this, 192.8 tonnes of CO2 equivalents are generated through the heating of our premises.
-We require 0.2 tonnes of CO2 equivalents for electricity.
+Greenhouse gas emissions (total GHG) in 2021 amounted to around 209.4 tonnes of CO2 equivalents.
+Of this, 209.3 tonnes of CO2 equivalents were generated through the heating of our offices.
+We required 0.1 tonnes of CO2 equivalents for electricity.
 Greenhouse gas emissions increased by 5% compared with 2020 due to higher energy consumption and adjustments to the district heating mix that were partly beyond our control.
 For example, the share of gas and oil in the Zurich district heating supply had to be increased as a result of the closure of the waste incineration plant at Josefstrasse.

 Our employees are often on the move: on the way to work, to construction sites, customers and partners.
 However, mobility, with its energy consumption and greenhouse gas emissions, represents a considerable environmental burden.
 We therefore try to keep our ecological footprint as small as possible with our mobility solutions.

 The Zurich site has had a mobility concept since 2001.
 It defines the principles for using the various forms of mobility.
 From 2015 to 2019, Amstein + Walthert also participated in the "Mobility Management for Companies" programme of the Swiss Federal Office of Energy.
 A site-specific mobility concept was developed for the sites in Bern, Geneva, St. Gallen and Zurich Oerlikon.
 The concept for the Zurich site was rewritten on the occasion of the move to the Andreasturm at the end of 2019.
 Based on this, measures to promote sustainable mobility are defined and implemented on an ongoing basis.
 For this purpose, employees are asked to complete a comprehensive mobility survey every 2 years addressing possible improvements at their site.
-We are currently working on the development and implementation of the measures from the survey of March 2020.
-For example, the potential of bicycles and e-bikes has not yet been fully exploited at all sites.
-Another goal is to simplify the booking of SBB tickets as well as company and mobility vehicles in order to further reduce the use of private cars.
+For example, the potential of bicycles and e-bikes should be fully exploited at all sites as well as simplifying the booking of SBB tickets, company and mobility vehicles and further reducing the use of private cars.
 Finally, we want to use the experiences with mobile working and learning made during the lockdown and the home office obligation, to shorten our routes overall.
 The tools and formats developed for digital training and meetings will be continuously improved.